-SAFs are suitable for many people looking for a super option outside the large retail and industry super funds, but who don’t want the administrative and compliance burden of an SMSF.
+SAFs may be suitable if you’re looking for a super option outside the large retail and industry super funds, but don’t want to take on the administrative and compliance burden that goes with an SMSF.

 - Elderly people with their own SMSF looking for an exit strategy other than a large publicly-offered super fund